JacobusTheSecond/Apollon/README.md

 ## Introduction

-This is a projet by me and Vincent, under the instruction of Prof. Klein.
+This is a project by me and Vincent, under the instruction of Prof. Klein.

 The task is, to build a tool, that extracts a feature called "persistent Homology" from given picutres, and clusters them, based on this feature.